akbargherbal/GEM_IN_VS/docs/PROJECT_TRACKER.md

 - [ ] The bridge automatically restarts the `gemini` process if it crashes
 - [ ] The script handles file creation and exits cleanly on `Ctrl+C`
-- [ ] The tool is verified to work on Windows and a primary Linux/macOS environment
+- [ ] The tool is verified to work on a **primary Linux environment**.
+Validation on Windows is optional.
-- [ ] Test coverage reaches at least 60%
+- [ ] Test coverage reaches at least 60%.

 **Tasks:**